 - Soil Management: green manures, organic matter, nutrient mineralization, soil microbiology, soil chemistry, soil quality/health

-This project has now completed the data collection, analysis and outreach activities to bring sustainable agriculture further into the public discussion of energy options by demonstrating a basic, practical cropping system that uses a fraction of the energy inputs as continuous corn and provides a net energy output that can be essentially the same while also supporting a diversity of farm enterprises.
+The project will bring sustainable agriculture further into the public discussion of energy options by demonstrating a basic, practical cropping system that uses a fraction of the energy inputs as continuous corn and provides a net energy output that can be essentially the same while also supporting a diversity of farm enterprises.

 The project will additionally bring the producer community direct experience with a number of bioenergy crops and farm-scale technologies.
 We will collaborate with one teaching institution, Dordt College, that prepare young people for farming and will now collaborate with Iowa State University through research being conducted on one of the research farms.
 We will utilize the on-farm research network of the nonprofit Practical Farmers of Iowa (PFI).
 Dordt college will implement, side-by-side in replicated blocks, a continuous-corn system and a three-year "gateway to sustainability" rotation of corn, soybeans, and a winter-or-spring small grain/forage with legume underseeding.
 Interns at Dordt will document the environmental impact, energetics, and economics of these systems and be communicators to their classmates and to external audiences such as FFA.
 PFI farmers will demonstrate elements of these systems as well as other energy crops and technologies.
 The Iowa Energy Center will offer technical expertise to interns and be invited to cost-share and participate in field days and workshops.